pozil/sfdc-ui-lookup-lwc/README.md

 </c-lookup>
 ```

-The `selectionchange` event handler can then get the current selection with the event detail or by calling the `getSelection` function:
+The `selectionchange` event handler can then get the current selection form the event detail or by calling the `getSelection()` function:

 ```js
 handleSelectionChange(event) {